MohammadArrabi/CV-Analyser-and-Hiring-Decision-Agent/README.md

 * Suggest improvements for a named section (e.g., SUMMARY, WORK EXPERIENCE).

 ### 🛠️ How to run
-* Run main_phase1.py (In PyCharm, write this command in the terminal):
+* Run main_phase1.py (In PyCharm, write this command in the terminal): python main_phase1.py

 ### 🎛️ The available commands
 *   `exit` or `quit`: End the run.